 “Fair market value” means the value of a residence as determined by averaging two independent appraisals of the residence.

-“Reimbursement” means a payment from the State of Idaho to an employee or a vendor with whom an agency may contract directly for assistance to move an employee.
+“Reimbursement” means a payment from the State of Idaho to an employee.

-“Relocation Company” means a commercial business that specializes in brokering real estate transactions.

 “Reasonable cost” means actual cost that is economical and not exorbitant compared to standard hotel / motel charges in that city or region for that time of year in which the lodging is secured.

 “Transfer” means an agency-required change in job location that necessitates relocating the employee’s place of residence.